Cystic Acne Treatment

 Will salicylic acid help cystic acne?

-Salicylic acid is an excellent acne-fighting ingredient for those experiencing cystic acne.
-Salicylic acid is a beta hydroxy acid that binds to excess oil and impurities to break them apart on a molecular level, releasing them from pores and gently exfoliating the skin.
-Salicylic acid also reduces sebum production and increases the rate of cell turnover to remove excess dead skin cells quickly.
+Salicylic acid is an excellent ingredient for combating cystic acne.
+As a beta-hydroxy acid, it binds to excess oil and impurities, breaking them down on a molecular level and releasing them from pores while gently exfoliating the skin.
+Additionally, salicylic acid decreases sebum production and accelerates cell turnover to eliminate excess dead skin cells and prevent clogged pores effectively.

 How to treat cystic acne while pregnant